Abortion in Nepal

 Nepal legalised abortion in March 2002, under the 11th Amendment to the Civil Code.
 The legal services were successfully implemented on December 25, 2003.
-The high maternal mortality rates in Nepal lead to the government legalising it.
-More than 500,000 women sought abortion between 2004–2014.
+The high maternal mortality rates in Nepal led to the government legalising it.
+More than 500,000 women sought abortion between 2004 and 2014.
 In 2014, 323,100 women in Nepal had the abortion; among this, only 42% of abortions were legal and 19% were treated for abortion complications.
 Similar study had found the rate of unintended pregnancy as 50%.

 Methods for abortion

 According to the services provided by the government, women are allowed to choose between manual vacuum aspiration (MVA) and medical abortion (MA) abortion procedures.

 Manual vacuum aspiration: It is a moderately invasive procedure where cervical dilators are used and suction is applied to remove the pregnancy from the uterus.

 Medical abortion: Medical abortion is a method most often combining a series of two types of oral pills taken to terminate the pregnancy.
 The experience is similar to a miscarriage and many patients feel it is a less invasive option.